If you don't find the term you are looking for here, view Federal Student Aid's Glossary.

 We encourage use of the IRS Data Retrieval within the FAFSA to provide us with your parents’ tax return data (or your tax return data if you are independent, as defined by the FAFSA dependency questions).

 Tax Return Transcript

 We may request for you to submit an IRS Tax Return Transcript to provide us with your parents’ tax return data when the IRS Data Retrieval is not an option in the FAFSA or we need additional information to determine your financial aid award.

 Financial Aid Offer

-We send emails to inform students of their financial aid offer as early as December.
-Missing information can delay receiving your financial aid offer, and if you are eligible for grant and work-study funding, you might miss out as funding is limited and offered on a first-completed, first-served basis.
+We send emails to inform students of their financial aid offer as early as February.
+Missing information can delay your financial aid offer, and if you are eligible for grant and work-study funding, you might miss out as funding is limited and offered on a first-completed, first-served basis.